5 Steps to Break Free from the Binge-Restrict Cycle

 Dieting and the Binge-Restrict Cycle

 Dieting is inherently restrictive and can be the reason you’re the binge-restrict cycle.
-Think about the last time you went on a diet.
-You probably cut back on your portions, stopped eating certain types of food, skipped meals, or had rules about what kind of foods you were allowed to eat.
+When you diet, you probably cut back on your portions, stop eating certain foods, maybe skip meals, or have rules about what kind of foods you can eat.

 And that’s not all.
 The mental restriction with dieting can lead to an obsession with food.
 If you can’t stop thinking about food, you are more tempted to eat more of it and feel out of control around it.